IniaPM/Todo-App/README.md

 6. Note: With using a free-tier plan, Heroku will shut the application down eventually.
 If I want the application to stay up forever, I need to pay for it with dynos.
 7. In the Heroku application deployment page, I clicked on Overview, then Heroku Postgres, I was able to view the health and utilization of the database – connection, rows, data size and tables information.

-Summary of Building an Application Process:
+Summary of the Process for Developing an Application:

 Created a FastAPI application, then added the app to Git and deployed app to GitHub, then finally deployed this application to the world using Heroku.